kamiyaa/joshuto/docs/configuration/keymap.toml.md

 ### `shell`: runs a shell command

 - `%s` and `%p` are substituted by a list of all selected files or by the file under the cursor, if none is selected
+- `%d` is substituted with the current directory's absolute path
 - When running the external program, the directory shown in Joshuto is set as “working directory”, the file names substituted for `%s` are given without path.
 If you want the absolute path, use `%p`.
 - Example: `:shell touch file.txt` will create a file called `file.txt`